Tag: race commandiq

 7 Reasons Why Parents Need Race CommandIQ®

-As a parent in the digital age, keeping your kids safe online is a constant challenge.
+As a parent in the 21st century, keeping your kids safe online is a constant challenge.
 With the vast digital landscape kids navigate daily, it can be hard keeping up.
 A Kaspersky report shows that our little ones are more connected than ever, with 70% of kids spending at least 3 hours per day online.…

 • Race Communications’ New Race CommandIQ App Puts Subscribers in Charge

 Race Communications is launching the Race CommandIQ app, giving subscribers more control over their home network while ensuring higher online safety and security.
-San Francisco, October 20th, 2022 – Race Communications (“Race”), a fiber-to-the-premises operator serving homes, small businesses, and large enterprises across the state of California, announced today that they are launching a new product…
+Race Communications (“Race”), a fiber-to-the-premises operator serving homes, small businesses, and large enterprises across the state of California, announced today that they are launching a new product in partnership with Calix: the…

 • Protect Your Smart Home from Hackers with These 12 Tips